 Before there was a Chad Reed, there was Gall and Gunter.

 “These two Aussies came to stay with me…even though I didn’t know them.
 Steve (front) and Anthony (back) were the heroes of Australian motocross way before there was a Chad Reed.
 I didn’t know Australian Champions Steve Gall and Anthony Gunter from Adam, but when they showed up in America to race, the next thing I knew they were living in my house.
 Worse yet, they kept coming back every year (and Steve would bring a different group of young Aussie racers with him every time).
 Amazingly, all these years later Steve (left) still calls every time he comes to the States, but he isn’t sleeping in my spare room any more.”

 Denny, which I pronounce as Den-neee.

 “Banzai Kanagae” was a Class C dirt tracker.
-Dennis didn’t get the nickname because he was any good at it.
-When Dennis was Yamaha’s PR guy I talked him into letting me shoot some spy photos of a works Yamaha when the race team was at lunch before the Atlanta Supercross (he held the bike after I promised that his face wouldn’t show).
+Dennis didn’t get the nickname because he was any exceptionally good at dirt track.
+When Dennis was Yamaha’s PR guy I talked him into letting me shoot some spy photos of a works Yamaha when the race team was at lunch before the Atlanta Supercross (he held the stripped down bike after I promised that his face wouldn’t show).
 When the magazine with the photos came out showing all the details of the secret workings, Yamaha team manager Kenny Clark rushed into Dennis’ office and yelled, “Somehow MXA got photos of our works bike.
 We’ve got a spy in the company.
 I’m going to find the guy who is wearing the watch in the photo and fire him.”
 When Kenny left, Dennis took his expensive watch off and threw it away.”

 The other Mike Guerra.